Sukankrishnan/21Days21Tips/#day1(Read API documentation).md

 **Read the API documentation**

-Know the API documentation is available and the contact person.
+1) Know the API documentation is available and the contact person.

-Go through the entire document to make sure everything is understandable.
+2) Go through the entire document.

+3) Understand the basics such as endpoints, authentication, error handling and more.

-Stop and ask questions whenever necessary.
+4) Stop and ask questions whenever necessary.